temporalio/cli/temporalcli/commandsmd/commands.md

 ```

 If you don't specify an environment (with `--env` or by setting the
-`TEMPORAL_ENV` variable), this command lists properties of the default
+`TEMPORAL_ENV` variable), this command lists properties of the "default"
 environment.

 <!--